himabk1993/link-aggregator/README.md

 ## Problem B: The Money Schedule

 Netao is a tech startup that got traction selling a web application for a one-time fee of 100€.
 The process is simple: the user would go on their website, buy the service using a credit card, and Netao would then deliver access to the web application.
-Payments are currently collected through a third-party credit card processor.
+Payments are collected through a third-party credit card processor.

 A business developer at Netao wants to increase revenue by switching to a subscription-based model.
 He suggests that by offering a SaaS (software-as-a-service) solution to their clients and lowering the initial fee, Netao will be able to collect recurring revenue and increase their turnover.